NateLeBlanc/TicTacToe-Pro/README.md

 - [ ] Pro-07: Give recorded players elo rankings
 - [ ] Pro-08: If AI is implemented, make it so that the AI learns from its loses and other players games and strategies
 - [ ] Pro-09: Add "upgrades" that change the board a bit making it so the Player has to decide to get the power up or continue on playing
 - [ ] Pro-10: Add Gamemodes (timer during turns, endless, expanding board, classic)
+- [ ] Pro-11: Add Game seeds to playing